udaykumar1997/BE-Final-Year-Project/README.md

-Real Time Precision Farming through Cloud Computer Vision and Deep Learning
+# Real Time Precision Farming through Cloud Computer Vision and Deep Learning

-NOTE: this repo contains Large Files and requires git lfs to be cloned. to avoid downloading all the large files, use: `GIT_LFS_SKIP_SMUDGE=1 git clone SERVER-REPOSITORY`
+NOTE: This repo contains Large Files and requires git lfs to be cloned.
+To avoid downloading all the large files, use: `GIT_LFS_SKIP_SMUDGE=1 git clone SERVER-REPOSITORY`

 ### License